This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - If you're using a refrigerated pie crust (store-bought or homemade) add it to your pie plate and keep cold in the fridge until ready to use.
 If you're using a frozen pie crust keep frozen until ready to bake.

-- Add in the onions and saute in the bacon fat until translucent and lightly browned.
+- Add onions and saute in the bacon fat until translucent and lightly browned, about 10 minutes.
 Remove from the heat and set aside to cool slightly.

 - In a large bowl whisk together the eggs, milk, rosemary, thyme, kosher salt, and black pepper.